CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 Some typical uses of directory services are:

-* Management of address books, eg. For example, for phone numbers, e-mail addresses, certificates for electronic signatures
+* Administration of address books, eg. For example, for phone numbers, e-mail addresses, certificates for electronic signatures
 * Resource management, eg. For computers, printers, scanners and other peripherals
 * User administration, eg. For example, to manage user accounts and user permissions
 * Authentication, eg For example, to log on to operating systems or applications